dannyvankooten/www.dannyvankooten.com/content/blog/2022/2022-11-29-minifying-top-websites.md

 +++
-title = "On minifying web assets, gzip compression and cache lifetimes"
+title = "Minification and cache directives for the most popular websites of the internet"
 +++

 While comparing various minification tools recently I soon discovered that there are plenty of options available.